Day 11 – Free lateral thinking and creativity lesson

 See you tomorrow.

-The release of my first novel, Roswell’s Final Witness, just got much closer thanks to today’s lesson.
+The release of my first novel, THIS IS FICTION.
+YOU WILL BELIEVE, just got much closer thanks to today’s lesson.

 These free lateral thinking lessons are brought to you by Michael John Muxworthy